Food at Seloutky and Olomouc

-Please note that the Czechs are the largest per capita consumers of beer in the world and that alcohol use is an integrated andlow-key part of Czech culture.
+Please note that the Czechs are the largest per capita consumers of alcohol in the world and that alcohol use is an integrated, and low-key part of Czech culture.
 Czech beers are famous throughout the world for their quality.
 Likewise, Moravian wines are famous in Europe and of an exceptionally high quality.
 It is not unusual for beer or wine to be consumed by Czechs at lunch or during various social activities throughout the day.
 Please note, however, that the drinking age is 18 and will be enforced.
-Likewise, American students will be asked not to drink alcohol with lunch during the work week as it tends to interfere with work and could cause health risks due to dehydration on particularly warm days.
+However, our Czech colleagues will NOT drink alcohol at lunch during the work week.
+Students, faculty and staff on the Czech American Archaeological Field School will also not drink alcohol at lunch during the work week and will not drink during the work day.
+Alcohol consumption can interfere with work and could cause health risks due to dehydration on work days.
 Finally, the field school and its staff CANNOT and WILL NOT provide students with any alcohol at any point because of liability issues.
-Hence, although responsible alcohol use is allowed on site, students who wish to sample the fine Czech beers and outstanding Moravian wines must do so on their personal time and will need to acquire and curate any alcohol on their own.
+Hence, although responsible alcohol use is allowed while on the field school, students who wish to sample the fine Czech beers and outstanding Moravian wines must do so on their personal time and will need to acquire and curate any alcohol on their own

 College of DuPage